-The Public Affairs Section of the US Embassy in Amman is pleased to announce the 2015 Study of the U.S. Institute for Student Leaders on Civic Engagement.
+The Public Affairs Section of the US Embassy in Amman is pleased to announce the 2016 Study of the U.S. Institute for Student Leaders on Civic Engagement.
 Study of the U.S. Institutes (SUSI) for Student Leaders are intensive short term academic programs whose purpose is to provide groups of undergraduate student leaders with a deeper understanding of the United States, while simultaneously enhancing their leadership skills.
-Interested students can apply via email email@example.com or firstname.lastname@example.org by December 6, 2014.
+Interested students can apply via email to email@example.com or firstname.lastname@example.org by December 15, 2015.

 Candidate description and Qualifications:

 The participants are expected to be highly motivated first through third year undergraduate students from colleges, universities, and other institutions of higher education, who demonstrate leadership through academic work, community involvement, and extracurricular activities.
 Their fields of study will be varied, and may include the sciences, social sciences, humanities, education, business, and other professional fields.
 Emphasis should be made on recruiting participants from non-elite backgrounds, from both rural and urban areas, and with little or no prior experience in the United States or elsewhere outside their home country.
 In addition, recruitment of participants should include historically underserved, indigenous groups, disabled and disadvantaged groups, and ethnic minority communities.

 - be interested in the topic of Civic Engagement;

 - be between 18 and 25 years of age;

 - have at least one semester left of their undergraduate studies, and therefore be committed to return to their home universities following completion of the program;

 - demonstrate strong leadership qualities and potential in their university and community activities;

 - indicate a serious interest in learning about the United States;

 - have a sustained high level of academic achievement, as indicated by grades, awards, and teacher recommendations;